 The landowner is required by law to sign the document under penalty of perjury.
 As such, if falsely signed, the landowner can get sued.
 Once signed, it’ll alert the police that the squatters are living on the property without permission.

-In most other states, removing a squatter is akin to evicting a tenant.
+In most other states, removing a squatter is akin to evicting a resident.
 Landlords must go through their state’s eviction process in order to get rid of the squatter.
 Often, this process is lengthy, stressful, and costly.

 There are a few things you can do to avoid the legal mess that comes with squatters: